choderalab/modelforge/docs/examples.rst

         --accelerator="gpu"
         --device=1

-This command initializes the :py:class:`modelforge.train.training.ModelTrainer` class.
+This command initializes the :py:class:`~modelforge.train.training.ModelTrainer` class.
 This class takes at initialization time the TOML files defining the potential, dataset, training routine and runtime and sets up a `Lightning` `Trainer` class.
 It then trains the model on the dataset using the potential and training routine, and at the end of training prints performance metrics on the validation and test sets.

-.. autoclass:: modelforge.train.training.ModelTrainer
-    :members: